dia123blo/MCASPP_Deeplabv3-/README.md

 # MCASPP_Deeplabv3+
 the code of the MCASPP in deeplabv3+.

-we train the model with tensorflow2.0 and linux
+we train the model with tensorflow2.0 and windows

 the model can be trained py train.py and be tested by predict.py.